PeakIndicators/Getting-Started-On-Azure-ML/Documents/Detect-mitigate-unfairness-in-models.md

 Machine learning models are increasingly used to inform decisions that affect people's lives.
 For example, a prediction made by a machine learning model might influence:

-* Approval for a loan, insurance, or other financial services.
+* Approval for a loan, insurance or other financial services.
 * Acceptance into a school or college course.
 * Eligibility for a medical trial or experimental treatment.
 * Inclusion in a marketing promotion.
 * Selection for employment or promotion.

-With such critical decisions in the balance, confidence that the machine learning models we rely on predict, and don't discriminate for or against subsets of the population based on ethnicity, gender, age, or other factors.
+With such critical decisions in the balance, confidence that the machine learning models we rely on predict and don't discriminate for or against subsets of the population based on ethnicity, gender, age or other factors.

 ![](../Images/Unfairness.PNG)

-## Learning objectives
+## Tutorial objectives
 In this module, you will learn how to:

 * Evaluate machine learning models for fairness.